Halt or Amend S.186 (Investigation of Electromagnetic Impacts) 2022

 There is a positive statement advancing the concept of medicine for all, or of affordable medicine, which remains a dream in many countries, but nowhere does Agenda 30 address accountability for pharmaceutical companies regarding honest marketing and safer pharmaceuticals.

 However, I can’t blame the United Nations alone, or transnational companies, for failing to consider pharmaceutical accountability.
 The United States has done little to halt conflicts of interests of government officers or to insure pharmaceutical accountability.
-The answer is to first set up laws in our own country to at least prevent conflicts of interests, such as the ballot measure proposed at Last Tree Laws.
+The answer is to first set up laws in our own country to at least prevent conflicts of interests, such as the ballot measure proposed for a more egalitarian legislature.

 Equal rights to economic resources is also discussed, which may involve rights to water as countries struggle over drought or rights to agricultural land for farmers.
 While a nice idea, this goal is likely to go ignored, especially since the United Nations cannot enforce any of its recommendations.
 Israel and Palestine battle over land in a way that shows just how useful recommendations for sharing are heard.

 As far as sharing wealth otherwise, Agenda 30 advocates for social protection measures and these, if business interests reign, may not necessarily equal high quality work, education, or housing.
-The idea is noble, but is for ‘coverage’ which, like insurance coverage, may come with conditions.
+The idea is noble, but is for ‘coverage’ which may come with conditions.

 I also see a statement that private property cannot be an excuse to harm others through environmental devastation, with which I’m sure we can all agree.
 Do you want your neighbor or any business to be excused on the basis of personal property to place, on their property, a hazardous chemical dump next to your home?

-In sum, the criticism of Agenda 30 across social media is largely about redistribution of private property, which is off base.
+In sum, the criticism of Agenda 30 across social media is largely about redistribution of private property, which I can’t find in the text.

 Is the criticism that Agenda 30 will mean loss of private property fabricated by corporate interests to divert attention from the positive goals of Agenda 30, including limits on corporate power, or to divert attention from the detrimental influence of business interests?
 The American Policy Center, at the forefront of Agenda 21 and UN criticism, has long campaigned against corporate regulation, including pharmaceuticals, and environmentalism under the guise of private property rights.